chevere/docs/reference/Chevere/Interfaces/Cache/CacheInterface.md

 CacheInterface
 :::

-Return an instance with the specified CacheKeyInterface removed.
+Return an instance with the specified removed.

-This method MUST retain the state of the current instance, and return an instance that contains the specified CacheKeyInterface removed.
+This method MUST retain the state of the current instance, and return an instance that contains the specified removed.

 ---

 ### exists()

-Returns a boolean indicating whether the cache exists for the given key.
+Indicates whether the cache exists for the given key.

 **Parameters**